 - Emphasize Teamwork and Collaboration: It almost goes without saying, but remote workers can easily become siloed without in-person interaction.
 Tell applicants that you’re searching for highly collaborative, self-starting employees.

 - Put “Remote” in the Job Title: If the job is exclusively work-from-home, say so in the listing (e.g. Communications Specialist – Remote).
 First, it sets expectations early for potential applicants.
 Second, the tailored posting will have a better chance of appearing in relevant search results.

-Once you’ve found the right candidate and they’ve accepted the open position, begin planning for onboarding.
+Once you’ve found the right candidate and they’ve accepted the open position, begin planning for onboarding and new job orientation.
 The process focuses on integrating a new employee into an organization by providing the necessary knowledge, skills, and behaviors to be successful in the role.